m-u5/AndroidStudio-SuperShortcuts/README.md

-# Android Studio Super Short cut
+# Android Studio Super Shortcuts

 Throw away your mouse and use the shortcut every day.

-## Useful symbols:
+## Useful symbols

 ⌘ = Command Key
 ⌥ = Option Key